 God’s method of communicating with us in the New Covenant is by direct revelation received into our hearts through the Holy Spirit, and by His written Word, the Bible.
 God speaks to us, and in many different ways.
 When Jesus repeated the words from Deuteronomy 8:3, “man shall not live on bread alone, but by every word that proceeds from the mouth of God” in Matthew 4:4, He was saying man cannot live on the bread (the written Word, the Bible) alone.
 There is a continual flow of words and revelation from God to our hearts, this is the word that “proceeds”.

-A couple of years ago I was in a conversation with a few pastors and I said, “People need to hear from the Holy Spirit for themselves.”
+A couple of years ago in a conversation with a few pastors and I said, “People need to hear from the Holy Spirit for themselves.”
 An obviously frustrated pastor spoke up and with conviction proclaimed, “No!
 They can’t do that.
 They’ll get confused.
 They need their leaders to guide them.”
 I shuddered inside for this pastor.
 Her words were a self-indictment.
 She believed she was better for a person than God, the Holy Spirit, Who resides in a person.

 Where the voice of the Holy Spirit, Who is God, is limited, ignored, or out-right rejected, Jezebel is very often behind it.
 It’s a very ancient agenda.